Bheemla Nayak

+It was theatrically released on 25 February 2022 and opened to positive reviews.
+The film netted ₹40 crore in India on its opening day and emerged as the best post-pandemic opener in Andhra Pradesh and Telangana.
+Bheemla Nayak grossed over ₹210 crore worldwide in 20 days.

 Plot

-Daniel "Danny" Shekhar, an ex-Havaldar, and his driver cross the state border from Telangana to Andhra Pradesh on a night.
-The police at the check post stop them for carrying liquor beyond the permissible quota but a drunken Danny, who is furious that his sleep is disturbed, beats them up.
+Daniel "Danny" Shekhar, an ex-Havaldar, and his driver cross the state border from Telangana to Andhra Pradesh at night.
+The police at the check post stop them for carrying liquor beyond the permissible quota, but a drunken Danny, who is furious that his sleep is disturbed, beats them up.
 SI Bheemla Nayak arrives and hits Danny, explaining his offense.
-Danny refuses by saying that his destination was in Telangana but Nayak arrests him nonetheless since Danny has physically crossed the border.
-A constable humiliates Danny by removing his loin cloth, which further aggravates his anger.
+Danny refuses, saying that his destination was in Telangana, but Nayak arrests him nonetheless, since Danny has physically crossed the border and entered Andhra.
+A constable humiliates Danny by removing his panche, which further aggravates his anger.

-The police file an FIR but after going through his phone contacts, they are shocked to know that Danny is the son of an influential politician and is connected to politically powerful men.
-Nayak informs the same to CI Kodanda Ram who asks him to treat Danny with respect.
-Nayak tries to reconcile with Danny but he refuses to budge.
-Nayak threatens him with a gun and they sit together.
+The police file an FIR.
+After going through his phone contacts, they learn that Danny is the son of an influential politician and is connected to politically powerful men.
+Nayak informs the same to CI Kodanda Ram, who asks him to treat Danny with respect.
+Nayak tries to reconcile with Danny, who refuses to budge.
+Nayak threatens him with a gun, and they sit together.
 Danny then annoys Nayak for a drink.
-With no option left, Nayak opens a bottle from the seized liquor and serves, which Danny secretly films on his phone.
-The following day, Danny is taken to court where he is sentenced to 14-day imprisonment.
+With no option left, Nayak opens a bottle of the seized liquor and serves it, which Danny secretly films on his phone.
+The following day, Danny is taken to court, where he is sentenced to 14 days imprisonment.

-Danny's lawyer bails out him, subject to his biweekly appearance at the police station.
+Danny's lawyer bails him out, subject to his biweekly appearance at the police station.
 In an act of vengeance, Danny releases the recorded video to the press.
 Nayak is arrested with an order to investigate his actions.
 Danny challenges Nayak in front of the police station.
-The villagers, who are staunch supporters of Nayak, try to attack Danny but Nayak stops them by saying their fight is personal.
+The villagers, who are staunch supporters of Nayak, try to attack Danny, but Nayak stops them by saying their fight is personal.
 A local toddy shop owner, Nagaraju, with a grudge against Nayak, joins hands with Danny.
-A senior politician arranges a truce between them, where Danny would delay sending the evidence to SP, and his mandatory appearance for two weeks would be waived off.
-However, on the insistence of his father Jeevan Kumar, Danny sends the evidence anyway and Nayak is suspended.
+A senior politician arranges a truce between them, where Danny would delay sending the evidence to SP, and his mandatory appearance for two weeks would be waived.
+However, on the insistence of his father, Jeevan Kumar, Danny sends the evidence anyway, and Nayak is suspended.
 The following day, Nayak blows up Nagaraju's bar with explosives.
-Danny meets Nayak en-route in a bus and tries to assert his dominance by saying that he made Nayak lose his job.
+Danny meets Nayak en route in a bus and tries to assert his dominance by saying that he made Nayak lose his job.
 Nayak replies that even if the battle is lost, he'd return to win the war.